FiLM/MUSiC: Deathwish, 1974

 The book that inspired the movie.

 The first three of these are all by Winner, and Bronson reprises his role as Kersey in all but the last, in which Bruce Willis stars (and Eli Roth directs).
-All oh these remakes are, according to most critics, blatant ‘revenge porn‘.
-I
+All of these remakes are, according to most critics, blatant ‘revenge porn‘.

-guess they have a case that even this original film version certainly leans that way.
+I guess such folk do have a case that even this original film version certainly leans that way.
 But as critic John DeFore noted, the later iterations make the original ‘look philosophical by comparison’.

 Leave a Reply